-- 1. Log in to the CloudPlatform UI as the CloudPlatform root administrator.

-- Go to Instances.

-- 3. Choose the VM that you want to migrate.

-- 4. Click the Migrate Instance button.

-- 5. From the list of hosts, choose the one to which you want to move the VM.

-- 6. Click OK.
+- 1. Log in to the CloudPlatform UI as a user or admin. - 2.
+In the left navigation, click Instances. - 3.
+Choose the VM that you want to migrate. - 4.
+Click the Migrate Instance button. - 5.
+From the list of hosts, choose the one to which you want to move the VM. - 6.
+Click OK.

+11.11.
 Deleting VMs

 Users can delete their own virtual machines.
 A running virtual machine will be abruptly stopped before it is deleted.
 Administrators can delete any virtual machines.